The Mary Fairfax family papers and Louis R. Stockstill papers

 Scope and Contents

 The Louis Stockstill personal papers contain biographical materials, war medals, correspondence, scrapbooks, articles, and photographs related to the life of Louis R. Stockstill, especially concerning his work as a journalist.
+The Louis Stockstill records date from 1920-2004.

 The Cook/Fairfax family letters and papers are primarily composed of correspondence much of which has been transcribed.
 The Cook Fairfax family records date from 1823-1905.
 The Cook Fairfax papers also include government documents as well as several artifacts related to the life of Mary Allen Cook Fairfax.
 There are letters from before Mary Fairfax’s birth that are part of the Cook family history.
-The letters written and received by Mary Fairfax date from 1847-1898 and are to her brothers before the Civil War about her life in DC and then to her cousin Rachel in New Jersey during the American Civil War and also to and from Confederate veterans following the death of Jefferson Davis.
+The letters written and received by Mary Fairfax date from 1847-1898 and are to her brothers before the American Civil War about her life in DC and then to her cousin Rachel in New Jersey during the Civil War and also to and from Confederate veterans following the death of Jefferson Davis.
 Most of these letters relate to the history of Washington DC during the Civil War and years after from the perspective of a supporter of the Confederacy.
 The series also includes research materials added to the collection by Louis Stockstill for the writing of a book that planned to publish the Mary Fairfax letters.
 If produced, the manuscript is not in the collection.
+The Cook family materials date from 1823-1905.

 The American Civil War era correspondence was primarily written by Mary Fairfax (at the time her name was Mary Cook) and reveals her activity as a Southern sympathizer during the war.
 Mary Fairfax grew up on Capitol Hill in an historic DC residence.
 The letters describe her family and associates as well as information about Washington prior to and during the Civil War.
-Fairfax writes about the city of Washington, political figures, and President Lincoln with detailed descriptions of battles, especially she likely gleaned from newspaper coverage.
-There are letters to Belle Boyd, the Southern spy who Fairfax encountered while a prisoner herself at the Old Capitol Prison.
+Fairfax writes about the city of Washington, political figures, and President Lincoln with detailed descriptions of battles, she likely gleaned from newspaper coverage.
+There are a few letters to Belle Boyd, the Southern spy who Fairfax encountered while a prisoner herself at the Old Capitol Prison.
 Fairfax’s letters are a record of other prisoners and the circumstances of their arrests in the panic and martial law which followed the Lincoln assassination.
 Fairfax provided a first-hand account of the public celebrations in Washington following the fall of Richmond.

 Upon the death of Jefferson Davis in 1889, Fairfax draped her house in black and received ovations from the Southern press, Southern legislatures, and numerous associations of former Confederate soldiers.
 There is also a letter from a group of local DC citizens rebuking her actions and calling on her to remove the draping from her house.